SAFdid33/community-templates/Network_Devices/SAF_Tehnika/template_integra_FIDU/7.0/README.md

-# Integra-X radio
+# Integra-G radio

 ## Overview

-SAF templates for Integra-X and Integra-X2 radio.
+Official Zabbix templates for Integra-FIDU radio.

 If you have any questions, please contact techsupport@saftehnika.com.

 ## Author

 SAF Tehnika
-saftehnika.com